Smooth rigidity for codimension one Anosov flows: Introduction

 \begin{remark} Analogous results, with the same proofs, also hold in the setting of partially hyperbolic diffeomorphisms.
 Namely, one has to consider volume preserving partially hyperbolic diffeomorphisms with one-dimensional stable subbundle, one-dimensional isometric center subbundle and a higher dimensional ($\ge 2$) unstable subbundle.
 Then one can conclude regularity of the conjugacy for an open and dense set of such diffeomorphisms.
 It is an interesting problem to generalize to the setting with higher dimensional isometric center subbundle.
 We would like to thank Danijela Damjanovi\'c for this remark. \end{remark}

 The proofs of both theorems rely on matching functions along the higher dimensional invariant foliation.
 We have previously developed such matching functions technique for expanding maps~\cite{GRH} and for codimension one Anosov diffeomorphisms~\cite{GRH3}.
 By consistently working in $C^{1+\eps}$ category one can, in fact, conclude that the conjugacy in Theorem~\ref{thm_flows2} is a $C^{1+\eps}$ diffeomorphism for some small $\eps>0$.
+In the setting of Theorem~\ref{thm_flows}, the presence of the ``conformal'' periodic unstable leaf allows to employ rather standard bootsrtap arguments to upgrade the regularity of the conjugacy from $C^1$ to $C^\infty$.
+The authors do not know how to further bootstrap regularity of the conjugacy in the setting of Theorem~\ref{thm_flows2}.

-Finally we would like to point out that, in the case when the flows are suspensions, the methods of~\cite{GRH3} become directly applicable.
+Finally, we would like to point out that, in the case when the flows are suspensions, the methods of~\cite{GRH3} become directly applicable.
 Specifically, recall the following result from~\cite{GRH3}.

 \begin{theorem}[Theorem 1.7, \cite{GRH3}] Let $L\colon\T^d\to \T^d$ be a generic hyperbolic automorphism with one dimensional stable subspace.
 Assume that

 where $\mu^{-1}$ is the absolute value of the stable eigenvalue, $\xi_1$ is the smallest absolute value of the eigenvalues which are greater than 1 and $\xi_l$ is the largest absolute value of the eigenvalues of $L$.